csound-flossmanual/csound-floss/book/15-c-links.md

 ## Tutorials

 [A Beginning Tutorial](http://www.csounds.com/tootsother/vercoetut/Vercoe.html)
-is a short introduction from Barry Vercoe, the "father of Csound".
+&nbsp;is a short introduction from Barry Vercoe, the "father of Csound".

-[An Instrument Design TOOTorial](http://www.csounds.com/toots/index.html) by Richard Boulanger (1991) is another classical introduction, still very worth to read.
+[An Instrument Design TOOTorial](http://www.csounds.com/toots/index.html) &nbsp;by Richard Boulanger (1991) is another classical introduction, still very worth to read.

-[Introduction to Sound Design in Csound](http://www.csounds.com/chapter1/index.html) also by Richard Boulanger, is the first chapter of the famous Csound Book (2000).
+[Introduction to Sound Design in Csound](http://www.csounds.com/chapter1/index.html) &nbsp;also by Richard Boulanger, is the first chapter of the famous Csound Book (2000).

 [Virtual Sound](http://www.virtual-sound.com/sv/index.php?option=com_content&view=article&id=46&Itemid=56)
-by Alessandro Cipriani and Maurizio Giri (2000)
+&nbsp;by Alessandro Cipriani and Maurizio Giri (2000)

 [A Csound Tutorial](http://michael-gogins.com/archives/tutorial.pdf)
-by Michael Gogins (2009), one of the main Csound Developers.
+&nbsp;by Michael Gogins (2009), one of the main Csound Developers.

 ## Video Tutorials